sherlock-protocol/sherlock-docs/stakers/overview.md

-A staker stakes in Sherlock's insurance pool because they will see an attractive APY made up of 3 streams:
+A staker stakes in Sherlock's staking pools because they will see an attractive APY made up of 3 streams:

 1. Fees from protocol customers (this will eventually be the biggest stream)
 2. Interest earned from sweeping funds to Aave, etc.